-This webinar, part of the Cochrane Rapid Reviews & Learning Live webinar series, explores the significance of involving knowledge users (KUs) in rapid reviews (RRs) for healthcare decision-making.
-Emphasizing the importance of including KUs, such as patient and public partners, healthcare providers, and policy-makers, the webinar discusses various modes of engagement throughout the review lifecycle.
-It addresses key considerations when involving different KU groups and presents a case study illustrating the meaningful involvement of patient partners and the public in developing RRs.
+This webinar, part of the Cochrane Rapid Reviews & Learning Live webinar series, explored the significance of involving knowledge users (KUs) in rapid reviews (RRs) for healthcare decision-making.
+Emphasizing the importance of including KUs, such as patient and public partners, healthcare providers, and policy-makers, the webinar discussed various modes of engagement throughout the review lifecycle.
+It addressed key considerations when involving different KU groups and presented a case study illustrating the meaningful involvement of patient partners and the public in developing RRs.

-The session advocates for a balanced approach to achieve meaningful KU involvement while meeting rapid review timelines.
-It is part of a series led by the Cochrane Rapid Reviews Methods Group.
+The session advocated for a balanced approach to achieve meaningful KU involvement while meeting rapid review timelines.
+It was part of a series led by the Cochrane Rapid Reviews Methods Group.

 Chantelle Garritty, MSc, PhD, manages the Global Health and Guidelines Division at Canada's Public Health Agency (PHAC).
 She's also an Adjunct Professor at the University of Ottawa's School of Epidemiology and Public Health.
 Additionally, Chantelle is a member of the Cochrane Methods Executive and serves on the editorial board of the Cochrane Evidence Synthesis and Methods journal.
 Currently, she acts as a consulting Senior Advisor for Cochrane Response and has been co-convenor of Cochrane RRMG since 2015.
 Previously, she led the Rapid Reviews Program (Knowledge Synthesis Group) at Ottawa Hospital Research Institute (OHRI) from 2010 to 2021.
 During this tenure, Chantelle spearheaded multiple rapid and scoping reviews in collaboration with healthcare decision-making bodies.
 She holds an MSc from the Dalla Lana School of Public Health (University of Toronto) and a PhD in Public Health from the University of Split, School of Medicine (Croatia).